 - Describe how to use electricity use/profile information to reduce energy costs through features such as alerts, billing histories, graphs, usage histories for budgeting

-Method of Assessment (Q&A): Please include questions and answers based on the Learning Objectives and what will be covered within your presentation.
+Method of Assessment (Q&A): Please include questions with answers based on the Learning Objectives and what will be covered within the Seminar.

 Example: